LacertosusRepo/LacertosusRepo.github.io/.github/README.md

 Well there are two sources:

 1. The creation of the repo was made using <a href="https://www.youtube.com/watch?v=XqkTnxyiiOc">Tyler Crawford's Tutorial</a>
-2. Thanks to <a href="https://elijahandandrew.com/">Elijah and Andrew</a>, I could have some beautiful <a href="http://lacertosusrepo.github.io/depictions/com.lacertosusrepo.popuponstart/index.html">depictions</a>
+2. Thanks to <a href="https://elijahandandrew.com/">Elijah and Andrew</a>, I could have some appealing <a href="http://lacertosusrepo.github.io/depictions/com.lacertosusrepo.popuponstart/index.html">depictions</a>

 ### Note to Myself
 Having issues with *fakeroot* throwing errors when making a package?
 Use the following command: